The level of service & attention you deserve!

 - workers will perform the same services;

-- workers will obtain their visa stamp through the same US Consulate.
+- and workers will obtain their visa stamp through the same US Consulate.

 Foreign agricultural workers (field workers, crop pickers, farm laborers) who will work for US companies to provide labor or services of a temporary or seasonal nature.
 The employers who most often use H2A visas are: farms, orchards, fruit growers, vegetable growers, tree nurseries, forestry.